Vice presidential debate could be a tale of two Ryans

 Instead of promoting his own budget plan, which includes caps on future Medicare spending, Ryan is talking up Romney's more voter-friendly version, which has no spending limits, at campaign events.

-"The vice president has been studying up on (Ryan's) real positions and is prepared to call him out on his actual positions," said the adviser.
+"The vice president has been studying up on (Ryan's) real positions and is prepared to call him out on his actual positions," said the adviser, who warned that "maybe there will be some dishonesty," from the Republican.

-The adviser warned that Biden will be on the lookout for what he called "dishonesty" by Ryan, part of the Obama campaign's strategy to accuse its Republican rivals of bending the facts in the final stretch of the election campaign.

 The stakes are high for Biden, who is charged with righting a listing ship after President Barack Obama's disastrous first debate against Romney in Denver last week, which lost him the momentum in polls ahead of the November 6 election.